Repair or Replace?

 - What work load do you ask of the computer?

 - If a part needs to be replaced, is it worth the investment in old equipment?
-(Especially hard drives)
+For example, does a laptop need multiple parts replaced, such as battery, drive, and hinge?

 - What does it cost to get a new computer?
 You may be surprised how low the price has become.
 See my suggestions for shopping for a new computer.